APIs & Integration Strategy

 Level 2: Unstructured Integrations

-There are integrations between applications but they are unstructured, it means there are no standards for message structure or even technologies to be used.
-Also the integration channels are decentralized (point-to-point), there is no hub or some kind of bus – the integrations are created in ad-hoc way.
+Also, the integration channels are decentralized (point-to-point), and there is no hub or bus – the integrations are created in an ad-hoc way.
 Usually, the integration technologies used here are:

 • Message Queues